Hi Smile Hype

+Most tooth whiteners contain carbamide peroxide or hydrogen peroxide.
+They whiten teeth by penetrating the enamel surface and oxidizing the stain.
+This is a chemical reaction.
+HiSmile containing baking soda cannot do this, despite what any paid celebrity tells you.
+Carbamide and hydrogen peroxide have been routinely used and FDA-approved since 1989.
 Whitening teeth in the dental office has been performed since the early 1900’s.
 There are different systems available.
 Some use a laser, some use a special light, and some just the solution itself.
 They are equally effective.
 Aging teeth can become yellow or stained brown, but are often the easiest to lighten.
 Fillings, crowns (caps), and fake teeth will not lighten.
-Compared to home tray whitening, office whitening gives faster initial results and is more effective.
 A teeth whitening treatment usually takes about one hour.
 A solution or gel of 30 percent to 40 percent of hydrogen peroxide is applied to the teeth, several times.
+Compared to home tray whitening, office whitening gives faster initial results, but is not more effective.

 Much of the office whitening is due to dehydration of the teeth.
 This is when moisture is prevented from touching the teeth, no saliva or water.
 During the office whitening technique, the patient‘s mouth is open and the teeth are kept dry.
 If no bleaching solution were applied to the teeth, the teeth would appear lighter simply because of this.
 Teeth whitened by office whitening turn darker after two weeks and go back to their original shade 41 percent of the time after one year.
 Therefore, office whitening and home whitening should be combined.
 Here at Delmarva Dental Services, our cosmetic dentists offer a money-saving combination of the two.
 The first visit involves an evaluation of the teeth to be whitened, determination of shade, and selection of the best method for your individual needs.
 After this, an appointment can be scheduled for the process.